 This clause Part 5(h) is deleted in its entirety and replaced with the following:

-“(h) Procedures for Entering into Transactions.
+“(h) Transactions other than Transcations entered into via the EnronOnline website.
 On or promptly following the date on which the parties reach agreement on the terms of a Transaction as contemplated by the first sentence of Section 9(e)(ii), each party will promptly send to the other party a Confirmation in the manner specified in Section 9(e)(ii) whereupon the parties shall make best endeavours to agree as to which Confirmation accurately reflects the Transaction and which shall be executed.
 If any dispute shall arise as the whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.
 At the request of either party, each party shall deliver to the other party a duly executed original of the Confirmation which is mutually agreed, as provided for above, as promptly as possible following the Trade Date of the related Transaction.
 Prior to delivery of such executed original, or failing such delivery, each party shall be entitled to rely on any Confirmation executed in accordance with Section 9(e)(ii) as to which no request for correction is outstanding.
 This paragraph shall be without prejudice to the first sentence of Section 9(e)(ii).

 2. Schedule Part 5(o) Procedures for entering into Transcations